BranMik/Project-Euler/README.md

 - **I also included shorter version without pattern-searching because it is more concise and easier to understand though less performant.**

 - **Why 2d array for sum counts?** As values in array of sum counts (sumsCounter) have to be updated from that same array but different index in each iteration, if only one array would be used that would invalidate the array and result in incorrect values.
-	- So this is one of the ways of resolving this problem in a relatively optimal way.
-You create a 2d array with 2 rows where each row represents the same values but in a different state.
-Instead of this two separate arrays might also be used with pointers changing between one and the other array.
-	But I think 2d array is simpler and more concise to implement.
-So row index 0 in 2d array represents the same sum counts as row 1, only difference is that one row is your current row which is updated, and other contains values you update from (the values that were updated in previous iteration cycle). *So in each iteration cycle you toggle the current and previous array, the one which was current and contains newest values becomes previous (one you update from) and the other one becomes current.
-That way there is no copying or initialization needed before each iteration cycle and you always update just one array and the other one you update from is up-to-date.* **Boolean variable stores the flag for current array** (value can be just 0 and 1 which corresponds to the rows of 2d array) and is the one toggled at the end of each cycle.
+With 2d array each row represents the same values but in a different state.
+One row is your current row which is updated, and other contains values you update from (the values that were updated in previous iteration cycle).
+This way there is no copying or initialization of new or temporary arrays needed before or after each iteration cycle, and you always update just one array and the other one you update from is up-to-date.
+Boolean variable stores the flag for current array and is the one toggled at the end of each cycle.
-	- All the values used during updating are from previously updated array, current array might as well be empty (though it's not, just containing old values).It doesn't matter because the value is overwritten.
-So:

-	*array[current][2] = array[previouslyUpdated][2] + array[previouslyUpdated][4]*

-	,not

-	*array[current][2] += array[previouslyUpdated][4]*.